gaborbernat/bernat-tech/content/posts/blanket-deterministic-threading/index.md

 and anything wrapping native code with callbacks all run on threads, whether the application above them knows it or not.
 _"Subinterpreters would have been the right answer."_ Subinterpreters share less state and are easier to reason about, but they require copying data across the boundary.
 Workloads that need shared-memory parallelism need free-threading.
-_"The GIL is good."_ For library authors who don't want to think about thread safety, yes.
+_"The GIL is good."_ For library authors who do not want to think about thread safety, yes.
 That same comfort is why Python's concurrency-testing tooling has lagged behind other ecosystems.

 As the GIL fades, Python developers face the same concurrency challenges Rust, Go, Java, and C++ have dealt with for